Hopscotch Music Festival

-Hopscotch Music Festival is an annual three-day music festival in downtown Raleigh, North Carolina, United States.
+Hopscotch Music Festival is an annual three-day music festival in downtown Raleigh, North Carolina.
 With more than 120 bands, Hopscotch is known for adventurous lineups, memorable performances, and a fan-friendly atmosphere.
 From large outdoor main stages in Raleigh City Plaza and Red Hat Amphitheater to intimate club shows, the festival features music of many genres—rock, hip-hop, metal, folk, electronic, experimental, and more—and its schedule highlights this diversity each year.

 Overview

 Hopscotch Music Festival is an annual three-day music festival in downtown Raleigh, North Carolina, United States.